Overview

 Source: IPC

-Famine is a more complex problem than a shortage of things to eat; it is a challenge of market and distribution, the result of a long, slow decline in access to food.
-That decline may occur for any number of reasons, including climate-related disasters, such as drought, conflicts, politics, social and economic policies, chronic under-development, weak governance, and poor management or a lack of resources.
-The famine cycle may be triggered by a particular disaster event but it is often a combination of these factors that pushes a country or a region into famine.
+Famine is a more complex problem than a shortage of things to eat; it is a challenge of markets and distribution, the result of a long, slow decline in access to food.
+That decline may occur for any number of reasons, including climate-related disasters (such as drought), conflict, political, social and economic policies, chronic under-development, weak governance, and poor management or a lack of resources and humanitarian assistance.

 Much can be done before hunger turns into a crisis of such catastrophic proportions.
 Disaster preparedness, early warning and early action can help prevent food insecurity and famine.
 In short, early action works.